 I fully support gun owners

-For those that are anti-gun, is there any similarities between shooting guns as a hobby and jiu-jitsu?
+For those that are anti-gun, are there any similarities between shooting guns as a hobby and jiu-jitsu?

 Yes, it teaches you discipline and to defend yourselves only when you should and not to be a hero.

 I see you donated 50 litres of water to Cape Town.
 What inspired you to help out and could you please explain more about the water crisis there and where people can donate?

 Cape town went through a severe water crisis at the beginning of this year, so far so that the people of cape town was restricted to shower time and could only use up to a few litres of water in total per day.
 I enjoy helping others and even if it sometimes takes the bread off of my own table I cannot sit back and see others suffer.